j3k0/cordova-plugin-purchase-braintree/README.md

 }]);
 ```

+The options object should contain:
+- a `clientTokenProvider` or a `tokenizationKey` string.
+- optional configuration options for Apple Pay, Google Pay and 3DSecure.

+#### Client Token or Tokenization Key

-The options object should contain a `clientTokenProvider` or a `tokenizationKey` string.
-Check the [Braintree documentation](https://developer.paypal.com/braintree/docs/start/overview) to understand the difference.
+Check the [Braintree documentation](https://developer.paypal.com/braintree/docs/guides/authorization/overview) to understand the difference.

 `clientTokenProvider` is a function that takes a callback as a parameter, this callback will accept either: